Sellafield: Britain’s hidden nuclear waste hub

 - Continued development of vitrification and encapsulation technologies.

-- Continuous research into better methods for monitoring the environment around Sellafield
+- Continuous nuclear research into methods for reducing the environmental impact of commercial waste.

 Sellafield – FAQs